incoming-inc/android-sdk/configure-settings.md

       </intent-filter>
     </activity>

-Alternatively, if the host application already uses preferences then the Push Video preferences may be added to the preferences XML file:
+Alternatively, if the host application already uses preferences then the Incoming preferences may be added to the preferences XML file:

     <PreferenceCategory android:title="Push Video Preferences" >
         <SwitchPreference